Butterfly Soup 2: Plot

 Diya's chapter begins as a flashback to the third grade, when she is picked up by her mother from school; while they talk, her mother tells her to stay away from Min because she is a "freak" for not looking feminine.
-In 2009, Diya is once again picked up from school, but she is much less talkative around her mother, while hiding that she is dating Min.
+In 2009, Diya is once again picked up from school, but she is much less talkative around her mother and hides that she is dating Min.
 Diya thinks to herself that she is scared of her mother's reactions, particularly if she says something that disagrees with her mother's culture from India.
 Min's section begins in the fourth grade, where she argues with her racist classmates.
 Soon after, she rides home with her father, who experiences road rage while shouting at her to stop reacting outwardly to racism.
 Min notes that he seems to instead take his anger out on his children.
 In the present day, the baseball club is making a film project for class.
 When Min is unintentionally racist to Ester, a half-Black, half-Chinese girl, this leads to an argument between the two girls.
 Min talks about it with Diya and Noelle, and realizes that she is upset and disinclined to apologize because she experiences unapologetic racism from many people.
 The three discuss how much it is possible to change their beliefs from what they are taught as children.

 In Noelle's section, she is shown being bad at Chinese language classes in fifth grade.
-Her parents insist that she continue classes to avoid embarrassing them to their family friends, but ultimately allow her to quit.
+Her parents insist that she continue classes to avoid embarrassing them to their family friends, but ultimately allow her to quit to not waste money.
 In the present day, they travel to Taiwan to see their family.
 Noelle likes the country, but finds that she cannot communicate with her family as they do not speak English and has no relationship with them as she has never met them before.
-She does not know much about the culture or her parent's history, and cannot pretend to be Taiwanese like her parents want her to be.
+She does not know much about the culture or her parents' history, and cannot pretend to be Taiwanese like her parents want her to be.
 At school, Akarsha is hurt at a baseball game, and after crying over her, Noelle realizes over the next week that she has a crush on her.
-At a school multicultural fair, Akarsha and Noelle realize that their romantic style is more subtle than Diya and Min's.
-Akarsha admits that she sent the texts asking out Noelle, and Noelle admitting she likes her back.
+At a school multicultural fair, Akarsha and Noelle realize that their romantic style is less overt than Diya and Min's.
+Akarsha admits that she sent the texts asking out Noelle, though Noelle doesn't remember them.
 The game ends with the four deciding that they cannot be exactly what their parents want them to be, but that they can be happy regardless.
 In an after-credits scene, adult Akarsha and Noelle lose the key to their sex handcuffs, forcing them to go to the fire department with Akarsha half-dressed, as the two flirt antagonistically with each other.